-Applicants to all full-time programs are required to take the GMAT or the GRE, with no waivers available.
+Applicants to all full-time programs are required to take the GMAT or the GRE.
+We are test-optional for U.S. citizens.
+You can find out more information here.
 We accept scores from both the GMAT and the GRE that are up to five years old and do not have a preference for either test.
 Be sure to do your research on which exam is best for you.
 Have your scores sent directly to Carey Business School.

 Johns Hopkins Carey Business School Codes: